Sportsman’s Warehouse (NASDAQ:SPWH) Releases Q1 2022 Earnings Guidance

 Sportsman’s Warehouse (NASDAQ:SPWH – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $-0.010-$0.010 for the period, compared to the Thomson Reuters consensus estimate of $-0.010.
+The company provided EPS guidance of $-0.010-$0.010 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.010.
 The company issued revenue guidance of $300 million-$310 million, compared to the consensus revenue estimate of $305.54 million.

+Several analysts have recently issued reports on the stock.
+StockNews.com started coverage on shares of Sportsman’s Warehouse in a research note on Thursday, March 31st.
+They set a hold rating for the company.
+Piper Sandler lifted their target price on shares of Sportsman’s Warehouse from $11.00 to $12.00 and gave the company a neutral rating in a report on Wednesday, March 30th.
+Zacks Investment Research upgraded shares of Sportsman’s Warehouse from a hold rating to a strong-buy rating and set a $12.00 target price on the stock in a report on Tuesday, April 5th.
+Finally, TheStreet lowered shares of Sportsman’s Warehouse from a b- rating to a c rating in a report on Wednesday, February 9th.
+Two research analysts have rated the stock with a hold rating, two have issued a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat, the company presently has an average rating of Buy and an average target price of $16.00.

 Sportsman's Warehouse Holdings, Inc, together with its subsidiaries, operates as an outdoor sporting goods retailer in the United States.
 It offers camping products, such as backpacks, camp essentials, canoes and kayaks, coolers, outdoor cooking equipment, sleeping bags, tents, and tools; and apparel products, including camouflage, jackets, hats, outerwear, sportswear, technical gear, and work wear.